ketsia0623/learning-JAVA/README.md

 - Double
 - Character

+## Section 3: Using Operators and Decision Constructs
 ## 3.1 Using Java Operators
 ![alt text](image-2.png)
 - Evaluated from high -> low then left -> right but assignment is right -> left